brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 Notice that we made this function async in the declaration.
 This will allow the calling function to await a database response while this function does the work to find the employee specified.
 The employee search criteria is specified in the search document passed in as an argument.

 ### 2. Create a webhook to call the function to query employee data
+Create the __"findEmployeeService"__
 Select "Services" from the left navigation panel in the Stitch Console.
 Click the "Add a Service" button.
-In the add a service dialog select the "HTTP" button and give the service a name "findEmployeeService" and click the "Add Service" button.
+In the add a service dialog select the "HTTP" button and give the service a name __"findEmployeeService"__ and click the "Add Service" button.

 ![Console](img/findEmployee2.jpg "Console")
+Create the __"findEmployeeWebhook"__
 Next we add an incoming webhook.
 The prompt screen should appear after saving the service.
 Click the "Add Incoming Webhook" button.
-In the add webhook screen give the webhook a name "findEmployeeWebhook" and move the slider to "Respond with Result."
+In the add webhook screen give the webhook a name __"findEmployeeWebhook"__ and move the slider to "Respond with Result."
 For now we will turn off validation.
 Click the save button.

 ![Webhook](img/findEmployee3.jpg "Webhook")